almoulla/quality_flag/README.md

 # Quality Flag

 Quality flag of spectroscopic solar observations used to identify points taken during poor weather conditions.
-Derived by fitting a line to the daily airmass-magntiude relation with a Markov Chain Monte Carlo (MCMC) approach.
+Derived by fitting a line to the daily airmass-magnitude relation with a Markov Chain Monte Carlo (MCMC) approach.

 Based on a mixture model by Foreman-Mackey (2014), and adapted from the methodology of Collier Cameron et al. (2019) who already applied the model on HARPS-N data.